-MEASURE 1 Success in maintaining a diverse work force

-2002/03 2003/04 2004/05 2004/05 2005/06

-Actual Actual Target Actual Target

-70% 60% Representative of the provincial demographic 75% Replaced

-This measure supports BC Housing's commitment to develop a work force that reflects the diverse communities we serve.
-Data for this measure is captured through a self-disclosure form completed at the time of employment.

-RESULT TARGET ACHIEVED
+MEASU MEASURE 1 Success in maintaining a diverse work force 2002/03 Actual 2003/04 Actual 2004/05 Target 2004/05 Actual 2005/06 Target Importance of the Measure 70% 60% Representative of the provincial demographic 75% Replaced This measure supports BC Housing's commitment to develop a work for reflects the diverse communities we serve.
+Data for this measure is cap through a self-disclosure form completed at the time of employment.
+RESULT TARGET ACHIEVED ARGET A CHIEVED